Farratto/JackOfAllThings/README.md

 ### Change Log

+* v3.3.1: Fixed interaction with Spell Action Info
-* 3.3.0: New Option: Players may double-click nonfriendly NPCs to see their highres picture
+* v3.3.0: New Option: Players may double-click nonfriendly NPCs to see their highres picture
 * v3.2.0: Added Next Actor button to targetting window.
 * v3.1.6: New targetting window with huge icons.
 Option to auto-open defaulted to off.
 * v3.1.4: Updated UI Elements in support of next round of deprecations.
 Minor Aesthetic Improvement.